 Have you ever planted pumpkin seeds with your class?
 Check out this awesome experiment Denise Hoefer did with her class.
 Pumpkin seeds are very easy to plant, just follow these simple steps below.
+Planting pumpkin seeds is a fun experiment your preschoolers will not forget.

 Pumpkin Seed Planting Supplies